-The RBI guidelines on capital adequacy require banks to use ratings assigned by specified External Credit Assessment Agencies (ECAIs) namely Brickworks, CARE, CRISIL, ICRA, India RatingsandSMERAfor domestic counterparties and Standard & Poor's, Moody's and Fitch for foreign counterparties.
+The RBI guidelines on capital adequacy require banks to use ratings assigned by specified External Credit Assessment Agencies (ECAIs) namely Brickworks, CARE, CRISIL, ICRA, India Ratings, Acuite Ratings and Infomerics for domestic counterparties and Standard & Poor's, Moody's and Fitch for foreign counterparties.

 The Bank is using issuer ratings and short-term and long-term instrument/bank facilities' ratings which are assigned by the accredited rating agencies viz.
-Brickworks, CARE, CRISIL, ICRA, India Ratings and SMERA and published in the public domain to assign risk-weights in terms of RBI guidelines.
+Brickworks, CARE, CRISIL, ICRA, India Ratings, Acuite Ratings and Infomerics published in the public domain to assign riskweights in terms of RBI guidelines.
 In respect of claims on non-resident corporates and foreign banks, ratings assigned by international rating agencies i.e. Standard & Poor's, Moody's and Fitch is used.
 For exposures with contractual maturity of less than one year, a short-term rating is used.
 For cash credit facilities and exposures with contractual maturity of more than one year, long-term rating is used.

-Issue rating is used if the Bank has an exposure in the rated issue and this would include fundbased and non-fund based working capital facilities as well as loans and investments.
+Issue rating is used if the Bank has an exposure in the rated issue and this would include fund-based and non-fund based working capital facilities as well as loans and investments.
 In case the Bank does not have exposure in a rated issue, the Bank uses the issue rating for its comparable unrated exposures to the same borrower, provided that the Bank's exposures are pari-passu or senior and of similar or lesser maturity as compared to the rated issue.
-Structured Obligation (SO) ratings are used wherethe Bank has a direct exposure in the 'SO' rated issue.
-If an issuer has a long-term or short-term exposure with an external rating that warrants a risk weight of 150%, all unrated claims on the same counterparty, whether shortterm or long-term, also receive 150% risk weight, unless the Bank uses recognised credit risk mitigation techniques for such claims.
+Structured Obligation (SO) ratings are used where the Bank has a direct exposure in the 'SO' rated issue.
+If an issuer has a long-term or short-term exposure with an external rating that warrants a risk weight of 150%, all unrated claims on the same counterparty, whether short-term or long-term, also receive 150% risk weight, unless the Bank uses recognised credit risk mitigation techniques for such claims.